 Cleaning supplies to always keep on hand in case of an emergency poop survival kit.

 - Tropical Fish Net to scoop up the poop

 - Cheap cooking tongs from the dollar store

 - Wooden skewers (optional)

 - A bucket or laundry basket from the dollar store, to put all the toys that were in the bathtub

 Although no one knows when a baby’s gonna poop, if you can, try to schedule their bathtime after you know they’ve already pooped for the day.
 If they’re a poop machine and fill that diaper often, you may want to keep track of the times of day they usually poop and schedule your bathing sessions accordingly.

 Has this ever happened to you?
-If so, did you freak out or remain calm?
+If so, did you freak out or remain calm when it was time to clean baby poop from the tub?
 Share in a comment below.